jonathanSimonney/TP2-android/README.md

 Also, your database should be structured as the `test-data.json` file given.
 (You may import it as is, or you may use the same structure with your own data.)

+Don't forget to : use a realtime database AND set the .read rule to true.